davecra/OfficeJS.dialogs/README.md

 ### MessageBox.CloseDialog()
 If you issue a MessageBox.Show() and you set the [processupdated] flag to true, then you can use this method.
 Otherwise this will fail.
 This will close the currently displayed MessageBox.

+# Alert
+The alert dialog is the simplest of all.
+It has only two methods: Show() and Displayed().
+Here are the details:
+* Show([text], [asyncResult])
+* Displayed()

+### Alert.Show()
+The Alert.Show() method will display a simple dialog with only up to 256 characters of text and an OK button.
+When the user presses OK, the dialog is dismissed.
+When the user presses OK, the callabck [asyncResult] is called.
+Here are the details on the paramters.
+* [text:string/256] (required) - This is the message you wish to display to the user.
+It is trimmed at 256 characters in length.
+* [asynResult:function()] (required) - This is the callback which is invoked when the user presses the OK button or clicks the (X) in the upper right of the dialog.
+There are no paramters in the callback.

+### Alert.Displayed()
+This method returns true of an Alert is currently being displayed to the user.